Cascading/lingual/lingual-client/docs/hadoop.md

 If working with a remote Amazon Elastic MapReduce cluster, see the [Bash EMR](https://github.com/cwensel/bash-emr) utilities, specifically the `emrconf` command to fetch remote configuration files.

+If errors are encountered executing SQL queries remotely, calling:

+    > export HADOOP_USER_NAME=hadoop

+Should alleviate any security issues causing failures on the remote EMR Cluster.